The Needle (1988 film): Plot

 An enigmatic drifter known as Moro (who remains unnamed throughout the movie) arrives in Alma-Ata to extract a debt from a lowly criminal known as Spartak.
 He tracks down his ex-girlfriend, Dina, who lets him stay in her apartment.
 Meeting his debtor in a cafe called "Parliament", Moro learns that Spartak also owes money to a lot of other people.
 Later, he finds out that Dina's employer, the surgeon Artur Yusupovich, is supplying her with drugs and using her apartment to store morphine.
-In an attempt to help Dina, Moro takes her away to the Aral Sea, which they had visited together years before.
+In an attempt to help Dina, Moro takes her away to the Aral Sea (more specifically, to a location near the town of Aralsk), which they had visited together years before.
 The sea is by this time a barren wasteland.
 Moro conceals the ampules of morphine to which Dina is addicted, and after a few weeks in withdrawal she appears to be cured, but her habit returns when they return to the city.
 Almost desperate, Moro confronts the drug dealers, sees Spartak go into a state of hysteria, and turns Artur's people against him.
 The film ends as Moro is stabbed by one of Artur's thugs in a snowy street as he walks home to Dina.
 The ending is ambiguous, with Moro's ultimate fate unknown.
 As 'Gruppa Krovi' plays, the "aftermath" of several earlier scenes is shown in a montage.